Edgar Speyer: Final years

 In January 1920, Speyer Brothers sold its shareholding in the UERL for approximately £1 million (£ today).
 A month later, Speyer put the Grosvenor Street house up for sale although it did not reach its reserve price at auction.
 On 1 April 1922, Speyer and his remaining partner in the London bank, Henry William Brown, dissolved Speyer Brothers.
-The Grosvenor Street house was eventually sold in early 1923 and became the American Women's club. and later the Embassy of Japan.
+The Grosvenor Street house was eventually sold in early 1923 and became the American Women's club.

 Speyer rejoined the surviving American and German branches of the family bank and continued to live in New York.
 In 1929, he lived in Washington Square.
 He died on 16 February 1932 in Berlin, after having travelled there for an operation on his nose.
 He was buried in Dahlem, Berlin.
 He had continued to hold his baronetcy, although it became extinct with his death as he had no male heirs.

 After his death, Speyer's UK estate was assessed at £3,362 and his US estate at $245,287, equivalent to a net worth of approximately £ and $ today.